-The qualifying exam dossier will contain the following items:

-a) Research project abstract

-b) Preliminary dissertation proposal (one to two pages, demonstrating knowledge and work of the student and others, synthesized to present a rationale for the proposed dissertation topic (e.g., theory to be developed, hypotheses to be tested) as well as proposed methodology to fulfill the dissertation objective.) c) List of references (30-50 articles) and syllabi for relevant classes for three domain areas related to their proposed research.
-Students should discuss these areas with their advisor in the process of planning their graduate program and prior to preparation of their qualifying exam materials.

-d) Current CV

-e) All previously completed Individualized Development Plans
+The qualifying exam dossier will contain the following items: a) Research project abstract b) Preliminary dissertation proposal (one to two pages, demonstrating knowledge and work of the student and others, synthesized to present a rationale for the proposed dissertation topic (e.g., theory to be developed, hypotheses to be tested) as well as proposed methodology to fulfill the dissertation objective.) c) List of references (30-50 articles) and syllabi for relevant classes for three domain areas related to their proposed research.
+Students should discuss these areas with their advisor in the process of planning their graduate program and prior to preparation of their qualifying exam materials. d) Current CV e) All previously completed Individualized Development Plans b) Pass conditionally (Advising Committee together with the PhD Qualifying Exam Committee to specify the conditions needed to pass, such as remedial coursework needed)c) Fail with option to retaked) Fail without option to retake

-Grading: The Advising Committee will assign one of the following grades to the overall qualifying exam: a) Pass unconditionally b) Pass conditionally (Advising Committee together with the PhD Qualifying Exam Committee to specify the conditions needed to pass, such as remedial coursework needed)
+Grading: The Advising Committee will assign one of the following grades to the overall qualifying exam: a) Pass unconditionally